MR-Binaryum/WiFiCrasher/README.md

 cd WiFiCrasher ---> You get access to the file.

-chmod +x WiFiCrasher ----> Give permissions to execute the file.
+chmod +x WiFiCrasher.sh ----> Give permissions to execute the file. chmod +x beaconPers.sh ----> Give permissions to execute the file.

 sudo sh WIFICRASHER.sh ----> Execution of the file like super user (Root).